-Both Bauchi and Ekiti rate Latent in this policy goal, while Anambra is Emerging.
+Anambra rates Emerging in this policy goal, while Bauchi and Ekiti rate Latent-all three systems could benefit from better matching teachers' skills with student needs.
 In Anambra, teachers are entitled to incentives for working in hard-to-staff schools or for teaching critical shortage subject, but teachers do not have these incentives in either Bauchi or Ekiti.
 One way in which education systems can foster a more equitable distribution of teachers is by using incentives; however, the evidence suggests that the design of these incentives programs matters.
-Bauchi might consider paying teachers more for working in hard-to-staff schools and/or providing incentives to teachers to teach critical shortage subjects.
-In addition, across these three education systems, teaching experience is used in deciding transfer priorities.
-Even in education systems with well-designed incentives to attract teachers into hard-to-staff schools, the distribution of teachers may still be inequitable if experienced teachers (who can be more effective than novice teachers) are given priority in transfer assignments.
-Thus, using seniority as a basis for approving transfer requests may motivate the most seasoned and potentially best teachers to leave hardto-staff schools.
+Across these three education systems, teaching experience is used in deciding transfer priorities.
+Even systems with well-designed incentives to attract teachers into hard-to-staff schools, may have an inequitable teacher distribution if experienced teachers receive priority in transfer assignments.
+Using seniority as a basis for transfers may motivate the most seasoned and potentially best teachers to leave hard-to-staff schools.